saltedge/sca-identity-service-example/docs/IDENTITY_SERVICE_API.md

 ## Service Configuration

-Authenticator application can has hardcoded service configuration (e.g. service url) or support dynamic configuration.
+Authenticator application can have hardcoded service configuration (e.g. service url) or support dynamic configuration.

 For dynamic confoguration we propose to use application links (deep-links) or encoded in QR code image application links.
 For initiating connect flow, service should generate application link for initiating connection in mobile application.